Cherelle Khassal: Club career

 As a youngster Khassal travelled from Cowes on the Isle of Wight to train with Portsmouth when she was attending Cowes High School.
 She was scouted by Arsenal and joined The Gunners on a four-year academy contract in 2006.
 During the spring of 2010 Khassal was attached to Irish club Benfica.
 After moving to attend Capilano University, she played in the North American USL W-League with Santa Clarita Blue Heat and Los Angeles Strikers.
 She was nominated for W-League Rookie of the Season in 2010.

 She then moved back to Ireland and made a favorable impact at Wexford Youths during the 2011–12 Women's National League season.
 She went on to clubs Brighton and Hove Albion, Portsmouth and Lewes.
 Khassal then joined up with Chichester Ladies in the summer of 2016.

-After a successful first season with Chichester, they gained promotion for the first time in their history to the Womens Premier (South).
+After a successful first season with Chichester, they gained promotion for the first time in their history to the Women's Premier (South).
 Cherelle formed a deadly partnership with Charlie Wilson-Blakley and between them 30 goals were scored.

 Her second season also saw a very good goals return of 18 in all competitions despite injury's plaguing her for most of the year.
 The team achieved a solid mid-table finish despite being tipped to go back down.
 A successful FA cup run saw 'Chi' reach the Quarter final stages against Liverpool.
 The game was played at Oakland's park (Chichester) and saw a record attendance of just over 600 people.
 The Reds ran out 3–0 winners on the day but Chichester showed a lot of courage and could have gone 1–0 within the first few minutes.